CHAPTER Eng

 with each position;

 g.
-The applicant’s educational history including
+The applicant’s educational history including the names of all post-secondary institutions

-and degrees awarded and certified copies of transcripts from all post-secondary
+attended, the dates of attendance, and degrees awarded and certified copies of

-institutions attended;
+transcripts from all post-secondary institutions attended;

 h.
 Whether or not the applicant has ever taken